- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks and minimize data loss, it is important to regularly monitor the device's storage capacity, ensure a robust and reliable network infrastructure, properly configure and maintain the RAID setup, implement effective backup and recovery processes, and educate users on best practices to avoid user errors.

-Although NAS DR-2104P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-2104P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -